TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Operation: Coral Rescue is under way A feel-good story just in time for #CoralsWeek AROUND NOAA // Coral: The gift you don't want to give, or get U.S. had 3rd warmest year to date, 7th warmest November on record How coral savvy are you?
+Enter Search Terms Operation: Coral Rescue is under way A feel-good story just in time for #CoralsWeek AROUND NOAA // South for the winter: NOAA’s GOES-S satellite arrives in Florida ahead of 2018 launch What are your chances for a white Christmas?
+U.S. had 3rd warmest year to date, 7th warmest November on record How coral savvy are you?
 Build your knowledge during #CoralsWeek

 *   About our agency
 *   News and features